 Updated results from MONARCH3 studies have bolstered the potential for this drug to be in the best-in-class category of cancer drugs.
 In July 2017, the U.S. Food and Drug Administration (FDA) granted Abemaciclib a Priority Review tag, both as a potential monotherapy and combination therapy.
-Abemaciclib is estimated to enter the market in 2018 and capture a significant market share in this space.
-Sales are estimated to be USD 1,792 million in 2022.
+Abemaciclib entered the market in 2018 and captured a significant market share in this space.
+Sales are estimated to approach USD 1,792 million in 2022.

 7. Patient Engagement